mxriverlynn/backbone.modelbinding/readme.md

 ### v0.3.1

-* Corrected issue with `unset`ing a model attribute, in the data-bind convention
+* Corrected issue with `unset`ing a model property, in the data-bind convention

 ### v0.3.0